How Can I Homeschool With Babies & Toddlers ?

 4.TAKE TIME OFF

-Interruptions happen.
+When you are homeschooling with babies and toddlers interruptions happen.
 If you only manage sit down academic work three or four days a week, that’s OK till they are around 8 (or longer).
 I only did sit down lessons three-four days per week for ten years.
 I left one day per week as my day off to socialize and or do some errands.

 5.CHOOSE FAMILY FRIENDLY CURRICULUM